-- Are powerfully prepared to pursue a professional acting career in film, television, and theatre as an entrepreneur with artistic sensitivity, creativity, and integrity. - Identify and illustrate the collaborative relationship between the actor, text, and audience in a range of social contexts, historical periods, performance styles, and cultures. - Demonstrate professionalism, strong work ethic, and readiness for the business demands of a career in the entertainment industry with practical entrepreneurship skills for producing their own work. - Evaluate work in their field, including their own work, using professional terminology, artistic sensitivity, creativity, and integrity

-• Enter the industry with a mentor-curated digital portfolio of creative work designed to advance their unique career goals and ambitions.
+- Are powerfully prepared to pursue professional acting opportunities in film, television, and theatre as an entrepreneur with artistic sensitivity, creativity, and integrity. - Identify and illustrate the collaborative relationship between the actor, text, and audience in a range of social contexts, historical periods, performance styles, and cultures. - Demonstrate professionalism, strong work ethic, and readiness for the business demands of the entertainment industry with practical entrepreneurship skills for producing their own work. - Evaluate work in their field, including their own work, using professional terminology, artistic sensitivity, creativity, and integrity - Enter the industry with a mentor-curated digital portfolio of creative work designed to advance their unique career goals and ambitions.

-Careers in Acting
+Opportunities in Acting

-A degree in Acting lets you explore a variety of different career options.
-With this degree, you could become a Professional Actor for Film, Television and Stage (27-2011).\ You could learn to teach others as an Acting or Vocal Coach (27-2012).
-You could also help identify new talent as a Casting Director (27-2012) or guide other actors' careers as a Talent Agent or Manager (27-2012).
-You can use an Acting degree in other fields as well-as an On-camera Correspondent (27-3023), Stunt Performer (27-2099), or even a Motivational Speaker (27-3023).
-With an Acting degree from Hussian College, your future isn't limited to just the stage and screen.
+A degree in Acting lets you explore a variety of different professional options.
+With this degree, you could become a Professional Actor for Film, Television and Stage.
+You could learn to teach others as an Acting or Vocal Coach.
+You could also help identify new talent as a Casting Director or guide other actors' careers as a Talent Agent or Manager.
+You can use an Acting degree in other fields as well-as an On-camera Correspondent, Stunt Performer, or even a Motivational Speaker.
+With an Acting degree from Hussian College, your future is not limited to just the stage and screen.